TITLE Associate Director, Facilities Management

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists in ensuring the success of the Department of Facilities Management by working with the Director to coordinate the development of goals and objectives that are consistent with and supportive of the institutional mission of the University and the Division of Administrative Services, reviews unit plans for Facilities Maintenance, Custodial Services, Grounds Services, Business Services, and the Campus Construction Team within the context of Facilities Management's goals and objectives, and evaluates progress toward their achievement.
+1. Assists in ensuring the success of the Department of Facilities Management by working with the Director to coordinate the development of goals and objectives that are consistent with and supportive of the institutional mission of the University and the Division for Administrative Services, reviews unit plans for Facilities Maintenance, Custodial Services, Grounds Services, Business Services, and the Campus Construction Team within the context of Facilities Management's goals and objectives, and evaluates progress toward their achievement.

 2. Assists in coordinating the delivery of essential facility services by working with the director to organize the various units of Facilities Management in a logical, non-duplicative, and effective manner which best meets the work requirements and mission of the department while meeting the needs of the University.